Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

   --full-name           Use the full container name instead of shortening it
                         after the replica number.
 Example:
                         `traefik_traefik.2.1idw12p2yqp`
+  --user USER           Report on the rootless containers of this user instead
+                        of those visible to the executing user.
+Podman keeps each user's rootless containers in that user's own storage, so root (the monitoring user runs the check via sudo) does not see them.
+With --user, the check runs podman as that user.
+Requires the right to `sudo -u <user>` (root has this by default).
+Example:
+                        `--user=rocketchat`.
+Default: None
   --warning-cpu WARN_CPU
                         WARN threshold for CPU usage, in percent.
 Default: >= 80